jacobandreas/blog/_posts/2016-02-18-monference.md

 neural monference:    1 0 1 0 0
 {% endhighlight %}

-So even when the monferences are wrong, they're wrong in the same way.
+So even when our two monferences are wrong, they're wrong in the same way.

 Of course, we know that we can get slightly better results for this problem by running the full forward-backward algorithm, and again making max-marginal